Kannan171/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `listmeeting` followed by `delete 1` deletes the 1st meeting in the address book.
+* `listmeetings` followed by `delete 1` deletes the 1st meeting in TeamSync.

 Examples:
-* `delmeeting 1` deletes the first meeting in the address book
+* `delmeeting 1` deletes the first meeting in TeamSync
   ![result for 'delmeeting 1'](images/delMeetingResult.png)

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from TeamSync.

 Format: `clear`